cabinet/cabinet-lib/README.md

 To store the mappings in a way that the right people can access it we use a specific file to map 'real name' -> 'random name' on each `.auth/` folder.
 This file is encrypted for each person in the `recipients` file

+## Storage

+The vault is stored on `~/.config/cabinet/vault/`, this folder will be stored on a git repo and a wrapper will be created to automate git workflow.
+Combining git with file-level password storage allows a group of people to work over a vault of passwords without facing edit/sync conflicts.

+# Keys

+Cabinet will use a separate set of keys for encrypting, not the system's gnupg ones.

+Keys are stored on `~/.config/cabinet/gnupg/`.